Search Engine Optimization (SEO) Density

 Your keyword density must be right to improve your search engine ranking.
 The “ideal” keyword density will always help to achieve high rankings.
 But how much is too much?
 If too low, you will not get the maximum benefits, if too high your site might get flagged as spam… Ok, there is no “one number fits all” here, but based on real case studies, the average top ranking Google site averages basic 1.9% keyword density.
 I wouldn’t go over 2%.
 This is an average value, and I am talking about basic percentages here, not complex.
 But it translates well to their complex values.

-Have a question for Jose?
-Ask or leave a comment below!
+Have a question for Jose or want to leave a comment?
+Click here.